Easy Stuffed Shells Recipe

 - Bring a large pot of water to a boil.
 Add ½ teaspoon salt and the jumbo shells.
 Cook according to package directions for al dente.
 Be careful not to overcook the shells or they may fall apart as you fill them.
 Drain and place on a rimmed baking sheet to cool.

-- Using a clean kitchen towel, squeeze out all excess liquid from the thawed spinach.
+- Wrap the thawed spinach in a clean kitchen towel and squeeze out all excess liquid over a bowl or the sink.
 Set aside.

 - Preheat oven to 350° F.